Naruto607/NooseMod/Readme.txt

 License:
 ====
-This script mod follows the compliance of Naruto 607's Game Modding License and GNU General Public License.
+This script mod follows the compliance of Naruto 607's Game Modding License and GNU Lesser General Public License (see GPL.txt and LGPL.txt).
 Feel free to redistribute.

 You are also free to modify or enhance this source code or the compiled library and release it as long as my name mentioned clearly in the Readme and the license must not be modified or tampered with.